What the Bible Says About Grief—and how to find hope

 - Ending a marriage or serious relationship

-These major life changes impact our “positions” in our lives: the place we identify with, the job that gives us purpose, fatherhood or motherhood, boyfriend, girlfriend, husband, wife, etc.
+These major life changes impact our “positions” in our lives: the place we identify with, the job that gives us purpose, fatherhood or motherhood, our role as a boyfriend, girlfriend, husband, or wife, etc..

-When the way that we live shifts dramatically, we often grieve both the loss of position as the loss of identity.
+When the way that we live shifts dramatically, we often grieve both the loss of position and the loss of identity.

 Which brings us to our last type of grief.

 This kind of grief brings all the others together.

 In fact, not one of these different griefs is isolated.
 They often overlap with each other.

 When we mourn for the past, we can lament for the people we used to know, the job we used to have, the place we used to live, the things we used to possess.